GOAT-studios/2d/README.md

 * In the `src` directory, all the source code can be found.
 It is divided in two main parts, `core` (the core engine) and `plugins` (the basic plugins).
 * In `test`, all the test pages are located.
 We try to keep them updated, but with a rapidly changing API and code being so young, this can be tedious job, so bear with us!
-* In the `dist` directory, we store all the (combined and minified) major version of the engine.
+* In the `dist` directory, we store all the (combined and minified) major versions of the engine.
 * In `docs`, you can find all the documentation (hopefully updated)
 * And finally, in `examples`, you can find some examples, that demo some awesome features of 2D.
 Until the engine matures a bit, you probably won't find anything in there.